rust-lang/rustup/README.md

 <host>          = <target-triple>
 ```

-'channel' is either a named release channel or an explicit version
+`channel` is either a named release channel or an explicit version
-number, such as "1.8.0".
+number, such as `1.8.0`.
 Channel names can be optionally appended with
-an archive date, as in 'nightly-2014-12-18', in which case the
+an archive date, as in `nightly-2014-12-18`, in which case the
 toolchain is downloaded from the archive for that date.

 Finally, the host may be specified as a target triple.
 This is most